Last updated: May 26, 2026

-Marion County High School, also known as MCHS, is the public high school in Jasper, serving grades 9–12 as part of Marion County Schools.
-Its mascot is the Warriors.
+Marion County High School, also known as MCHS, is the public high school in Jasper and the largest of the three high schools operated by Marion County Schools.
+Its mascot is the Warriors, and its colors are purple and white.
 The school traces its roots to the Pryor Institute, the private co-educational school whose building was sold to the county in 1910 to establish public secondary education in Jasper.

 Founding (1910)